cupcakequeen77777/Neureset-Device-Control-System/README.md

 The sessionLog.txt file for exporting session logs is being saved to the Build folder, for example `build-Neureset-Desktop-Debug/`

+Documentation is in the "Documentation" folder and best viewed with the "Documentation.md" file either on GitHub or Vs Code.

 ## Team Members and who did what
 ### Knox Kan 101260592